camilla-eldridge/Pymol-methods/README.md

             pymol

-Just to note....to install the new pymol version 2.5 in a conda environment(note mapping scripts won't work with this version - for this method didn't use this version!!!!):
+Just to note....to install the new pymol version 2.5 in a conda environment(note mapping scripts won't work with this version - for this method didn't use this version!!!! - but can save session files in older versions and open in the new version...):

               conda create -n test_pymol -c tpeulen -c conda-forge pymol-open-source conda activate test_pymol